XuPaperCup/WorldEdit-BE/README.md

 # This repository is a fork from SIsilicon/WorldEdit-BE.
 ## This forked repository is working on
--Chinese Traditional Language Support (Not Fully Supported)
++Chinese Traditional Language Support (Not Fully Supported)

 ## This Translation won't support
 -Not going to translate How to Play Section